Indicators

 Credit Card Delinquency at Smaller Banks

-Banks outside the top 100 show 6.62% delinquency vs. 2.94% overall — smaller banks serve riskier borrowers
+Banks outside the top 100 show 6.4% delinquency — well above the rate at the largest banks, because smaller banks serve riskier borrowers

 ↑ improving